liujiyaoFDU/FreeTumor/FreeTumor-leaderboard/README.md

 **Note that for FLARE25 and FLARE23 pan-cancer dataset, we train one model for all three abdomen tumor types, i.e., liver, pancreas, and kidney tumors.
 For KiTS, we train on only kidney tumors.**

-**All the pre-processing and training parameters have been predefined, you can reproduce our work without any modification.**
+**All the pre-processing and training parameters have been predefined, you can easily reproduce our work without any modification.**

 ## Evaluation